OQueQuantFirm/RSI_Trend/README.md

 7. **Monitor Output:**
    - The program will print order book analysis results and trading signals to the console.
-   - Check the logs in the `arb_rsi_trend.log` file for detailed information.
+   - Check the logs in the `btc_rsi_trend.log` file for detailed information.

 # RSI Trend Analysis with Order Book Imbalance